ponty/abandi/README.rst

 abandi
 ======

-abandonware game installer and runner
+Console-based abandonware game installer and runner.
+No GUI.
+Games are downloaded over internet.

 Basic usage
 ------------
+The selected game will be downloaded, unpacked and started by an emulator.

 if you know the id::